 DESCRIPTION OF DEVELOPMENT AND PROPOSED CONDITIONS

-“Use of land as a temporary construction compound including provision of ramp”
+“Use of land as a temporary construction compound including provision of temporary ramp”

+[NRF: the addition of the word “temporary” aligns with Art 3 of the Order viz: "use the land … as a temporary construction compound, including provision of a temporary ramp".
+See also references to the "temporary ramp" in Schedule 2, column 3, and the explanatory note.]

 Note: - need for a revised planning application plan showing the site (with a red line boundary) as that land which would be the subject of the modified order and, in terms of details, only showing the position of the ramp.

+[NRF: We note that drawing number 0388965/G has now been produced, this is broadly acceptable save that it still overlaps the building line of the warehouse.
+Since NR have confirmed that they do not need the warehouse it is not clear why the walls of the warehouse and a sliver of the interior remain within the redline, nor is it clear what NR need these walls / interior area for.
+It would be contrary to their evidence if they now stated that they had a requirement for these walls / interior area.]

 Conditions: